Course Content and Outcome Guide for PHL 191

 - Special Fee:

-Course DescriptionAnalyzing arguments, recognizing arguments when they occur, discerning simple logical patterns of argument, extracting arguments from the contexts in which they occur, restating them in clear and concise terms and clearing away needless language in formulating arguments.
-Common reasoning errors involving fallacies are identified and presented with logical alternatives.
+Course DescriptionIdentifies and analyzes arguments by discerning simple logical patterns of argument, extracting arguments from the contexts in which they occur, restating them in clear and concise terms and clearing away needless language in formulating arguments.
+Illustrates common reasoning errors involving fallacies and provides logical alternatives.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description